crohr/pkgr/README.md

 Or, assuming your build machine is accessible via SSH by doing `ssh pkgr-build-machine` (set this in your `~/.ssh/config` file), you can do as follows:

     pkgr path/to/app/repo --host pkgr-build-machine

+The resulting .deb package will be in your current working directory.

 Full command line options are given below: